Nanzaro and I went to the new Indian restaurant on No. 5 Road, south of Steveston Highway for lunch. This restaurant was opened in Nov 2012.

 It was not durian season at the time we were in Kuala Lumpur.
 But, there is still durian being sold but it’s more expensive.
 We found a durian stall in Jalan Imbi.
 Continue reading

 Ben decided to go Jalan Imbi for breakfast.
 We had breakfast here a lot while we were still working in Kuala Lumpur.
 We left home early to avoid the traffic jam and had a nice long breakfast in town before Ben dropped me off at Jalan Sultan Ismail and drove to his office.

 I had a dry rice noodle where the soup is served on the side.
 The soup has pork balls and pork liver sausage in it.

 The dry rice noodles has fried ground pork in it.
-More on following page.
-Click here to continue reading
+Continue reading

 Ben and I made a short trip back to Malaysia in December due to his Chinese visa limitation of 30 days stay.
 Here are some of the Christmas decorations taken in Malaysia.